Frankmusik: 2012–2013: The SOPA Opera, Far From Over, Between and Between Us

-2013–2015: By Nicole and For you
+2013–2015: By Nicole and For You

-On 13 December 2013 Turner released a single, "Ephemeral Summer", on iTunes and its video two days later.
-In January 2014 Turner announced he was working on his new album, titled By Nicole, and announced its lead single, "Dear Nicole".
-"Dear Nicole" was released through Turner's YouTube account on 14 February 2014.
+On 13 December 2013, Turner released a single, "Ephemeral Summer", on iTunes and its video two days later.
+In January 2014, Turner announced he was working on his new album, titled By Nicole, and announced its lead single, "Dear Nicole".
+The song was released through Turner's YouTube account on 14 February 2014.

-In February 2014 to coincide with the launch of Season six of RuPaul's Drag Race, RuPaul released his sixth studio album, Born Naked, including the track "Fly Tonight" featuring Frankmusik.
+In February 2014, to coincide with the launch of season six of RuPaul's Drag Race, RuPaul released his sixth studio album, Born Naked, including the track "Fly Tonight" featuring Frankmusik.

-On 1 April 2014 the album's third overall single, "These Streets", was released accompanying its music video through Turner's YouTube account and was made available the following day on the iTunes store.
-Turner announced through his YouTube, Facebook and Twitter pages on 18 April that the album would be released on Monday, 28 April 2014.
+On 1 April 2014, the album's third overall single, "These Streets", was released accompanying its music video through Turner's YouTube account and was made available the following day on the iTunes store.
+Turner announced through his YouTube, Facebook and Twitter pages on 18 April that the album would be released on 28 April 2014.

 The singer's fifth album was confirmed on 9 March 2015 via Twitter, Not Right Now.
 The first single, "This", was released on 4 May 2015.

-On 13 August 2015 Turner announced a new album title "For You", along with the track listing and a release date for October 2015.
+On 13 August 2015, Turner announced a new album title "For You", along with the track listing and a release date for October 2015.

 Frankmusik provided guest vocals for RuPaul's 2015 album Realness on the song "Die Tomorrow".
 This makes the second consecutive appearance of Frankmusik on a RuPaul album.

-2016: Day Break, Night Shift and The Anya Hindmarch Fashion Shows
+2016: Day Break, Night Shift and the Anya Hindmarch Fashion Shows

-On 21 July 2016 Day Break was released as an eight track EP (Digital + Physical).
-A limited run of 500 copies will be made and the first 100 were numbered and signed by Frankmusik himself.
+On 21 July 2016, Day Break was released as an eight track EP (Digital + Physical).
+A limited run of 500 copies were made and the first 100 were numbered and signed by Frankmusik.

-Night Shift EP followed in July 2017 including 7 remixes and the instrumental songs of Day Break.
+Night Shift EP followed in July 2017 including seven remixes and the instrumental songs of Day Break.

-During this year Turner started to write short synth instrumental pieces for Anya Hindmarch Fashion Shows in London.
-Referred to the names of the collection seasons SS16, AW16, SS17, AW17, SS18...
-His collaboration with her is still going on.
+During this year, Turner started to write short synth instrumental pieces for Anya Hindmarch Fashion Shows in London.
+Referred to the names of the collection seasons SS16, AW16, SS17, AW17, SS18..., his collaboration with her is still going on.

-2017: SS17 & AW17 and instrumentals
+2017: SS17, AW17 and instrumentals

-SS17 is a six track EP that was released 17 June 2017 digitally.
+SS17 is a six track EP that was released digitally on 17 June 2017.

-AW17 is an eight track EP and followed later in the fall of 2017.
+AW17 is an eight track EP and followed later in the autumn of 2017.
 Instrumentals were released together for both in 2018 as an EP.

 2020: Stephanie Clothing

-On May 2020, Turner produced an instrumental Dance/Funk album under the new name of Stephanie Clothing.
-The album contains 9 tracks each one is illustrated by one colorful theme.
-The album is called 2020 Vision.
-The album was available in physical and Digital copies.
+In May 2020, Turner produced an instrumental dance/funk album under the new name of Stephanie Clothing.
+The album contains nine tracks, each one illustrated by one colourful theme.
+The album is called 2020 Vision and was available in physical and digital copies.